kestra-io/duckdb-ion/docs/ION_JSON_COMPARISON.md

 ## Behavioral Differences
 - Ion supports typed values (decimals, timestamps, blobs, symbols) that do not have JSON equivalents.
-- JSON allows unstructured ingestion into `JSON` type when inference conflicts; Ion currently promotes to `VARCHAR` as a last resort.
+- JSON allows unstructured ingestion into `JSON` type when inference conflicts; Ion defaults to `VARCHAR` but can map conflicts to JSON with `conflict_mode := 'json'` (values are serialized to JSON strings).

 ## Improvement Options
 - **Reduce struct traversal cost:** minimize `step_in/step_out` and per-field overhead; treat this as the primary